ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: The Proposed ConciseHint Framework

-(i) During the early reasoning, $p$ should not be too close to $\tau_k-1$ to avoid accuracy degradation.
+We reveal two rules about the selection of injection position $p$: \textit{(i)} $p$ should not be too close to $\tau_k-1$ to avoid accuracy degradation.
 Concretely, if $p$ is very close to $\tau_k-1$, the injected hint will approach the tail of the generated text.
-In this case, we observe that the subsequent generation will soon conclude the reasoning or just lazily repeat the text generated after the last hint (see case studies), which significantly undermines accuracy, as shown in~\Cref{table:ablation-position}.

-(ii) $p$ should not be too close to $0$.
+In this case, we observe that the subsequent generation will soon terminate the thinking or just lazily repeat the text generated after the last hint (see case studies in \Cref{sec:case-study}), which significantly undermines accuracy, as shown in~\Cref{table:ablation-position}. \textit{(ii)} $p$ should not be too close to $0$.
 Although injecting the hint into the head solves the accuracy degradation problem, it introduces extra computing costs caused by prefilling the text between the injection position and the end, i.e., $T[p:\tau_k-1]$.
 Therefore, to ensure a good computing-efficiency balance, we propose a dynamic selection strategy for the position $p$, formulated as follows:

 {

 }